 Still not enough functions?
 Try JQuery!

 Simply put, Bootstrap’s documentation is some of the best we’ve ever seen.
 Every piece of code is described and explained in explicit detail on their website.

 Explanations also include code samples for basic implementation, simplifying the process for even the most beginner of beginners.
 All you need to do is choose a component, copy and paste the code into your page, and tweak from there.

 The current version of Bootstrap’s CSS file, for example, is a whopping 1.6 MB.
 While this may not seem especially large compared to image and video files, for a CSS file, that’s enormous!

-What it allows you to do to combat this, however, is customize which functionality you want to include in your download.
-By simply going to their Customize and Download page, you can check off the features you won’t need for your application, trimming the weight off your file and saving your users the additional load time.
+What it allows you to do to combat this, however, is to customize which functionality you want to include in your download.
+By simply going to their Download page, you can check off the features you won’t need for your application, trimming the weight off your file and saving your users the additional load time.

 Customization is key!

 As with so many open-source projects, Bootstrap has a large community of designers and developers behind it.
 Being hosted on GitHub makes it easy for developers to modify and contribute to Bootstrap’s codebase.
 It also makes it easy for people to collaborate, lend their advice, and interact with peers and fellow users.

-Bootstrap has an active Twitter page, a Bootstrap blog, and even a dedicated Slack room.
-And that doesn’t even get into the wealth of developers willing to help with technical problems on Stack Overflow, where all questions can be found under the bootstrap-4 tag.
+Bootstrap has an active Twitter page, a Bootstrap blog, and even a dedicated GitHub community.
+And that doesn’t even get into the wealth of developers willing to help with technical problems on Stack Overflow, where all questions can be found under the bootstrap-5 tag.

 As its popularity grew, people started creating templates based on Bootstrap in order to accelerate the web development process even further.
 There are many websites out there dedicated to sharing and buying custom templates based on Bootstrap.